 Compliance with the GoodWeave Standard signifies an employer’s agreement not to use forced or bonded labor of any kind, regardless of the worker’s age.
 Debt-bondage—like low wages and poor workplace conditions—typically leads to the kind of desperation within worker communities that allows child labor to flourish.
-By engaging directly with these issues, we’re improving the lives and salaries of workers while simultaneously helping businesses retain their employees.
+By engaging directly with these issues, we’re improving the lives of workers while simultaneously helping businesses retain their employees.
 This approach ultimately weakens the economic rationale for child labor in the first place.

 - No child labor is allowed,

 - No forced or bonded labor is allowed, and

 - Work conditions are both documented and verifiable.

 In addition to these, the Progress Principles are designed: